-The National Marine Fisheries Service (NMFS) issued a Biological Opinion for LOP 2015-1 on August 27, 2015.
-The Incidental Take Statement is excerpted below.
-If you are interested in obtaining a complete copy of the Biological Opinion, please contact the Corps' Regulatory Division, North Branch Chief.
-The measures described below are non-discretionary and must be binding conditions of any grant or permit issued to an applicant, as appropriate, for the exemption in section 7(0)(2) to apply.
-If the Corps: (1) fails to assume and implement the measures or fails to require the applicant to adhere to the measures through enforceable terms that are added to the permit or grant document, the protective coverage of section 7(0)(2) may lapse.
+It is anticipated that the National Marine Fisheries Service (NMFS) will issue a Biological Opinion for LOP 2015-1, as they had done for LOP 2009-1.
+The Incidental Take Statement from LOP 2009-1 is excerpted below for reference.
+If you are interested in obtaining a complete copy of the pending Biological Opinion for LOP 2015-1, please contact the Corps' Regulatory North Branch Chief.
+The measures described below were non-discretionary for LOP 2009-1 and were binding conditions of any grant or permit issued to an applicant, as appropriate, for the exemption in section 7(o)(2) to apply.
+If the Corps: (1) fails to assume and implement the measures or fails to require the applicant to adhere to the measures through enforceable terms that are added to the permit or grant document, the protective coverage of section 7(o)(2) may lapse.
 In order to monitor the impact of incidental take, the Corps must report the progress of the action and its impact on the species to NMFS as specified in the ITS [50 CFR § 402.14(i)(3)].